kkoreilly/marbles/FUNCTIONS.md

 **Definition:**
 Value is the integral of the function specified from a to b.
-View the name of a function to the right of the equation.
+View the name of a function to the left of the equation.

 **Examples:**
 * If f(x) is 2x, then fi(0, 1) will be equal to 1.